Buffer Fragmentation, Retained Views, and External Memory

 Allocator State

-When you call Buffer.alloc(65536) to get a 64 KiB buffer for a file read, the runtime does not use its internal Buffer pool.
-The reason is the API, not only the size: Buffer.alloc() always returns zero-filled memory outside the internal pool.
-Small pooled allocations are specific to APIs such as Buffer.allocUnsafe(), Buffer.from(array), Buffer.from(string), and Buffer.concat() when the requested size is below half of Buffer.poolSize.
+When you call Buffer.alloc(65536) to get a 64 KiB Buffer for a file read, the runtime does not use its internal Buffer pool.
+That is because of the API, not only the size.
+Buffer.alloc() always returns zero-filled memory outside the internal pool.

 That backing storage is ultimately handled by V8, the runtime, and the platform's native allocator.
-The exact system calls and allocator behavior are implementation details, but the operational effect is visible.
+The exact system calls and allocator behavior are implementation details, but the service-level effect is visible.
 A JavaScript wrapper can be collected while native memory, allocator arenas, and resident pages behave differently from the V8 heap.

 Internal fragmentation is different.
 It happens when an allocator reserves more memory than the application requested.
-If an allocator only deals in blocks of 32, 64, and 128 bytes, then a 33-byte request may receive a 64-byte block.
+If an allocator deals in blocks of 32, 64, and 128 bytes, then a 33-byte request may receive a 64-byte block.
 The remaining 31 bytes are allocated but unused.
-The internal Buffer pool can also leave unused remainder inside a slab, and a tiny retained Buffer view can keep a larger pooled backing store alive.
-That is not the same as arbitrary gaps between fixed blocks; it is a trade-off made to reduce allocation overhead for short-lived small buffers.

 Figure 2.2 - Allocator pressure depends on reusable ranges, not only total free bytes.
 Separated free regions may be too small for a later contiguous allocation even when their combined size looks sufficient.

-Read the figure as four states: the process starts with one large free region, allocates two buffers, releases the first buffer, and then holds two separated free regions around the still-live second buffer.
+Read the figure as four states.
+The process starts with one large free region, allocates two Buffers, releases the first Buffer, and then holds two separated free regions around the still-live second Buffer.
 A later request may not be able to reuse the total free space as one allocation.

-A later request might need a 1.2 MiB buffer for a database dump.
+A later request might need a 1.2 MiB Buffer for a database dump.
 In the simplified diagram, the existing free regions cannot satisfy that request directly.
-In a real server, the allocator may request more memory from the operating system, keep RSS high after traffic drops, or eventually fail with ENOMEM when limits are tight.
-External fragmentation is about more than the number of free bytes in aggregate; it is about where those bytes are and how the allocator can reuse them.
+In a real server, the allocator may request more memory from the operating system, keep rss high after traffic drops, or eventually fail with ENOMEM when limits are tight.

 Reducing Allocation Churn

-The risk grows when the application becomes a high-churn allocator client: many buffers, varied sizes, and lifetimes that overlap unpredictably.
 Buffer.poolSize defaults to 8192 bytes, and in Node v24 the pool is used by eligible APIs only below half of that size.
 Buffer.alloc() is outside that pool at every size.

 Buffer.allocUnsafeSlow() is useful only in a narrow retained-small-chunk case.
-It never uses the shared internal pool, so it can avoid keeping an 8 KiB slab alive for one long-lived tiny buffer.
-The tradeoff is the same as Buffer.allocUnsafe(): the bytes are uninitialized until you overwrite them.
-For ordinary retained data, Buffer.from(view) is usually clearer.
-Reach for allocUnsafeSlow() only when the pool-retention cost is measured and the code immediately writes every retained byte.
+It never uses the shared internal pool, so it can avoid keeping an 8 KiB slab alive for one long-lived tiny Buffer.
+The trade-off is the same as Buffer.allocUnsafe(): the bytes are uninitialized until you overwrite them.

 Buffer Reuse

 A server that processes incoming messages might need to frame each message with a 4-byte length header.
-For this example, assume chunk is already one complete message; a real TCP parser must handle arbitrary chunk breaks.
+For this example, assume chunk is already one complete message.
+A real TCP parser must handle arbitrary chunk breaks.

 Allocating on Every Message